 In general, who wrote the lyrics and arranged the titles on the Sanctum material?

 Those were a combination of Mike and I. They were written from discussions we had about what was going on around us.
 Each song has a specific meaning behind it.

-Sanctum has been categorized as a “Christian band” thanks to the lyrics (?).
+Sanctum has been categorized as a “Christian band” because of the lyrics (?).
 Do you accept this?
 Are you aware of this?
 Any more comments on this?

 As a band it was never our intention to be known or categorized to one specific group.
 I can understand how things can be taken as such given the lyrical content in certain songs.
 It’s all about how one interprets things.
 The content is really about the hypocrisy of things in life.
 It’s about letting someone be who they need to be without condemning them for what they believe.
 You take your road I’ll keep on mine.
 That doesn’t mean leave me alone. it means It’s not my job to judge you.
 Don’t judge me.
 I will respect your thinking on what you believe in.
 Now let’s just get along, life is entirely too short, come on and enjoy it.